 A Historical Look at the New York Jets

 First, let us take a look at some seemingly ancient history.
 The last time the Jets had a Top Five offense was in 1998.
 That year they were led by the legendary Bill Parcells, with an aging Vinny Testaverde at quarterback, Curtis Martin leading the running game, and a young Keyshawn Johnson leading the receiving corps (which also had fan favorite Wayne Chrebet).
 That year they were ranked fifth overall and made it to the AFC Championship game.
 Since then the Jets have fluctuated between mediocre and garbage, with a few 10-win seasons sprinkled in.
 The only other time since that the Jets have had a Top 10 offense was with Brett Favre at the helm in 2008.
 Is this a coincidence?
 Possibly.
 The more likely and obvious answer is that both years they had an established quarterback.
 Now, I know what you’re thinking: Duh, everyone knows you need a quarterback in the NFL.
 So why have the Jets had so much trouble getting that highly coveted franchise quarterback?
 I believe I have the answer, and it won’t make Jets fans feel any better.

-Lastly, we come to the latest of the Jets quarterback hopefuls: Christian Hackenberg and Bryce Petty.
-Both have strong arms and have had some success in college, but neither of them have gotten much praise or confidence from the Jets’ fanbase.
+- Christian Hackenberg and Bryce Petty: Both have strong arms and have had some success in college, but neither of them has gotten much praise or confidence from the Jets’ fanbase.
 Most likely with the current staff of the Jets, they too will fail.

 © 2017 EVAN R FREEMAN

 Troy Taylor from Anywhere on September 01, 2018:

 Its a combination of poor ownership, bad coaching, and lousy draft picks and free agency signings